Cherreads

 From the master bedroom down the hall, a sharp, ragged groan bled through the walls.
 Ravon flinched.
 The sound of Mira in pain twisted a cold knot tight in his stomach.

 "The water!
-We need the boiling water now!"
+We need boiling water now!"

 Eve's voice cracked like a whip down the corridor.
 She was a close friend of the family, a woman with sharp features and a no-nonsense attitude, brought in specifically for this day.

 The room was suffocatingly hot.
-Towels piled high on the nightstands, and the scent of copper and sweat hung heavy in the air.
+Towels piled high on the nightstands, and the scent of copper and sweat hung in the air.
 Mira lay in the center of the bed, her brown hair plastered thickly to her neck.
-Her knuckles were bone-white as she twisted the sheets, and a sudden, ragged scream tore from her throat—a raw, feral sound that didn't belong to her gentle voice at all.
+Her knuckles were bone-white as she twisted the sheets, and a sudden, ragged scream tore from her throat, a raw, feral sound that didn't belong to her gentle voice at all.
 It terrified him.

 "Put it on the washstand, Ravon, quickly," Eve ordered.
 She didn't look up, too busy rolling her sleeves to her elbows.

-The heavy iron hit the washstand with a loud clank.
+The iron hit the washstand with a clank.
 Ravon immediately took a step back.
 The frantic energy of the room was overwhelming.
 He wanted to help, to use a potion or swing a sword at whatever was hurting Mira, but there were no monsters here.
 Only a battle he didn't understand.

 "Out," Eve said, pointing a stern finger toward the door.
 "Go wait with the men.
 You've done perfectly, sweetheart, but I need space."

 Ravon slipped back into the hallway.
-The heavy oak door clicked shut, but it couldn't block the sounds.
+The oak door clicked shut, but it couldn't block the sounds.
 Another wave of pain seized Mira, her cry echoing through the wood.
 To Ravon, it didn't sound like life arriving; it sounded like someone was dying.

 "Running around won't make it go faster, old friend," Poly grunted, his low rumble strained with the effort of holding Darius back.

 "I can fight a dragon with a broken arm," Darius muttered.
-His voice actually shook.
+His voice shook.
 The stoic, unbreakable hunter was gone, replaced by a man terrified of losing his world.
-He ran a trembling hand over his face.
+He ran a hand over his face.
 "But this?
 Standing out here while she screams like that?
 It's driving me insane."
-His voice cracked, the sound completely alien coming from the towering man.
+His voice cracked, the sound completely alien coming from the man.
 "I can't do it again, Poly.
 I won't survive burying another one."

-Poly gritted his teeth, pushing back against Darius's weight, and threw a heavy arm around the broad shoulders.
+Poly gritted his teeth, pushing back against Darius's weight, and threw an arm around the broad shoulders.
 "You will be blessed.
 Mira is the strongest woman in this town."
 Poly breathed heavily, tipping his chin toward the hallway to distract him.
 "Besides, you already have a good one right there."

 Darius finally stopped fighting Poly's grip.
 He looked down, noticing Ravon standing awkwardly by the corridor edge, looking completely overwhelmed.